-- 2. Acceptability Criteria - At a minimum, the dwelling unit must have a living room, a. a kitchen area, and a bathroom. - The dwelling unit must have at least one bedroom or b. living/sleeping room for each two persons.
-Children of opposite sex, other than very young children, may not be required to occupy the same bedroom of living/sleeping room. - Dwelling unit windows that are accessible from the C. outside, such as basement, first floor, and fire escape windows, must be lockable (such as window units with sash pins or sash locks, and combination windows with latches).
+a.
+At a minimum, the dwelling unit must have a living room, a kitchen area, and a bathroom.

+- b.
+The dwelling unit must have at least one bedroom or living/sleeping room for each two persons.
+Children of opposite sex, other than very young children, may not be required to occupy the same bedroom of living/sleeping room. - c.
+Dwelling unit windows that are accessible from the outside, such as basement, first floor, and fire escape windows, must be lockable (such as window units with sash pins or sash locks, and combination windows with latches).
 Windows that are nailed shut are acceptable only if these windows are not needed for ventilation or as an alternate exit in case of fire. - d.
 The exterior doors of the dwelling unit must be lockable.
-Exterior doors are doors by which someone can enter or exit the dwelling unit. - D. Thermal Environment - 1.
-Performance Requirement
+Exterior doors are doors by which someone can enter or exit the dwelling unit.

+D. Thermal Environment